-Once a complaint is made, the Title IX Coordinator will commence the investigatory process as soon as practicable, but not later than seven (7) days after the complaint is made.
-The Title IX Coordinator and/or designee will analyze the complaint and notify the respondent that a complaint has been filed.
+Once a complaint is made, the Title IX Coordinator or Deputy Coordinators will commence the investigatory process as soon as practicable, but not later than seven (7) days after the complaint is made.
+The Title IX

+Coordinator and/or designee will analyze the complaint and notify the respondent that a complaint has been filed.